AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/binaries/build_your_own_openjdk.md

 # Build your own OpenJDK

 The below links cover build OpenJDK natively or in the cloud enviromnment for Linux/Unix environments.
-Before going to the links below, check out these [Handy Scripts](handy-scripts-for-OpenJDK-developers.md).
+Before going to the links below, check out these [Handy bash Scripts](handy-scripts-for-OpenJDK-developers.md).

 * [Build OpenJDK 8](build_openjdk_8.md)
 * [Build OpenJDK 9](build_openjdk_9.md)